pratikgajjar/go-backend.how/content/posts/the-psychology-of-seeking-help.md

 These individuals face a problem and immediately seek help without attempting to solve it themselves.
 They assume someone else can resolve it more efficiently.

-- **Characteristics:**
+### Characteristics

 - Minimal initial effort
 - Assumes others have ready solutions
 - Potentially unaware of problem complexity

 ## The Delegator